emd/random_data/README.md

 - a class to estimate the two-dimensional autospectral density from an array of measurements (the array need not be uniformly spaced),
-- robust methods for visualizing the relevant spectral estimates (magnitude, coherence, phase angle, mode number, and quality of fit), and
+- robust methods for visualizing the relevant spectral estimates (magnitude, coherence, phase angle, mode number, and quality of fit),
-- a class for "spike" identification and removal from spectral estimates.
+- a class for "spike" identification and removal from spectral estimates, and
+- a class for determining the "trigger offset" between a collection of time series.

 The installation and use of `random_data` are discussed below.